vincentvanhees/ActChronicFatigue/README.md

 The models are logistic regression models, which can be interpretted as follows:

 ```
-If the coefficients are -14.1, -3.59 and 0.079, then
+If the coefficients are 4.75861402 and -0.05916747, then
-x = -14.1 + (-3.59 * gradient_mean) + (0.079 * y_intercept_mean))
+x = 4.75861402 + (-0.05916747 * act9167 )
 probability_pp = 1/(1+ exp(-x))
 ```

-In other words: a stronger negative gradient_mean (more inactive person with less time in high accelerations) will result in higher x, which will reduce the probability of being pp (pervasively passive), the default for this model as can be seen from displaying the inputdata.
+In other words: a lower value of act9167 (more inactive person) will result in higher x, which will increase the probability of being pp (pervasively passive), while a higher value of act9167 (more active person) will result in a lower value of x and result in a lower probability of being pp (pervasively passive).